-Chris Tipping collaborated with Shelly Goldsmith, Reader in Textiles on the Fashion Textiles BA at UCA Rochester.
-The cloth was printed by dye-sublimation, a heat-based print process and we are told it is the largest single piece of printing produced in this way undertaken by the University.
+Chris used the young photographers’ images to create a trompe l’oeil banquet on table clothes covering 6 long picnic tables and this formed the main focus of the exhibition.
+Chris collaborated with Shelly Goldsmith, Reader in Textiles on the Fashion Textiles BA at UCA Rochester to create the 55m of cloth which was printed by Shelly and her students using dye-sublimation.
 The tablecloth was constructed from 21 separate pieces of printed cloth & sewn together by Shelly.

 Framed photographs by the young photographers lined the right-hand wall together with the video cook along.
 Two of the lads created a colourful fruit and veg market stall installation of the left-hand wall.